 Have you ever stopped to think how important grandparents are?
 Our children's grandparents can be the most wonderful resource, both to us as parents, and to our kids.
-Sometimes in all the hurly burly of busy lives we can forget this fact.
+Sometimes in all the hurly-burly of busy lives we can forget this fact.
 That's why I like the idea of Grandparents Day.
-Many countries have this special day -- in the USA, it's the first Sunday in September after Labor Day; in Australia in 2015, it's October 25.
-It's a great time to remind ourselves of what grandparents mean to us, and to celebrate with them.
+Many countries have this special day, including France, Australia, Germany, and Hong Kong.
+In the United States, it's celebrated the first Sunday in September after Labor Day.
+The holiday is a great time to remind ourselves of what grandparents mean to us, and to celebrate with them.

 Another thing I've noticed about grandparents is that they're great at being a cheer squad.
 They think our kids are wonderful too, and adore to enter into children's pride in their accomplishments.
 Grandparents excel at reading books aloud to kids.
 Thanks to modern technology, they can do this even if they are far away.
 Turn about is only fair!
 Kids who read aloud to grandparents are assured of an appreciative audience.

 Thanking grandparents for their gifts and time is just good manners.
 But Grandparents Day might be a good time to sit down with kids and discuss how important and loved their grandparents are.
 Reflecting for a few moments on shared experiences and fun might be all the inspiration your kids need to let their grandparents know how they feel.

 Your kids might choose to write a poem, a list, or a song.
 They might paint a portrait or create a gift.
 Whatever they do, I can guarantee it will be so much appreciated by Grandpa and Grandma.